tenzir/threatbus/README.md

 with all existing application plugins enabled together with the RabbitMQ backbone.

-The following example shows how to connect [MISP][misp], [Zeek][zeek] via Threat Bus.
+The following example shows how to connect [Zeek][zeek] via Threat Bus.
 There are more integrations available, so make sure to check out all [Threat Bus projects on PyPI](https://pypi.org/search/?q=threatbus).

 *Start Threat Bus*